 Buttery cabbage, sweet leeks and with a slight tang from the mustard seeds, this recipe transforms a boring old cabbage into something special.
 I like to serve this dish of buttered cabbage and leeks with mustard seeds as a side dish with meat.
 It goes especially well with roasted pork.

-Buttery cabbage and leeks
+Buttered cabbage and leeks

 Shredded cabbage and leeks, braised in butter and flavoured with mustard seeds is a deliciously different way of preparing cabbage.
 The soft sweetness of the leeks pairs so well with the crunch of just-tender cabbage, while the butter, browned with mustard seeds, imparts a mouth-watering nutty flavour.

 I actually intended to post this recipe a couple of weeks ago, but I had a bit of a mishap while I was making it for the photos.
-The recipe calls for yellow mustard seeds to be browned in butter, before the cabbage and leeks are added.
+The recipe calls for yellow mustard seeds to be browned in butter before the cabbage and leeks are added.
 As I picked up the glass jar of mustard seeds (with wet hands) it slipped through my fingers and smashed on the floor.

 Now mustard seeds are perfectly round, and these tiny little spheres went EVERYWHERE.
 My kitchen floor was covered.
 Of course, I swept it all up immediately, but even now, some two weeks later, I still notice little mustard seeds whenever I sweep the kitchen floor.
 (And yes, I have vacuumed too!).